2000 European Grand Prix: Qualifying

 David Coulthard (pictured in 1999) took his first pole position in Formula One since the 1998 Canadian Grand Prix and the ninth of his career.

 During Saturday's one-hour qualifying session, each driver was limited to twelve laps, with the starting order determined by their fastest qualifying laps.
 The 107% rule was in effect during this session, requiring each driver to stay within 107% of the fastest lap time in order to qualify for the race.
 The circuit was damp from an earlier rain shower, and more rain was forecast, prompting teams to install the extra soft compound tyres on their cars, and drivers ventured onto the track early in qualifying.
-A heavy rainstorm made the track slippery in the final 25 minutes, preventing drivers from lapping faster.
+A heavy rainstorm made the track slippery in the final 25 minutes, preventing drivers from lapping faster and determining the starting grid.
 Every driver exited the pit lane with two minutes of qualifying remaining in order to maximise the benefit of driving on a dry circuit.
 Coulthard took McLaren's first pole position in event history, his first since the 1998 Canadian Grand Prix and the ninth of his career with a lap of 1 minute and 17.529 seconds set 26 minutes in.
 Michael Schumacher, who had the pole position until Coulthard's time and ran wide at the Ford Kurve, joined him on the front row.
 This formation continued on the second row, with Häkkinen third after not feeling confident in his car's setup and Barrichello fourth after driver errors on his first two timed laps.
 Fifth-placed Ralf Schumacher was caught out by the change in conditions on a timed lap and went straight on at the Veedol chicane.
 Trulli, nursing a perforated eardrum, improved in the final minutes to go sixth, while Fisichella in seventh was delayed by Ralf Schumacher at the Coca-Cola Kurve.